-Within 14 days of the eligibility date for receiving a uniform allowance, newly eligible employees should be provided with a letter of authorization-more commonly referred to as a voucher-from their local management, to purchase uniforms.
-Once the form is completed, they may take the letter of authorization to USPS-authorized vendors to purchase uniform items.
-Uniform allowances may be used only to buy items from authorized USPS vendors.
+Within 14 days of the eligibility date for receiving a uniform allowance, newly eligible CCAs should be provided with a letter of authorization-more commonly referred to as a voucher-from their local management to purchase uniforms.
+Once the form is completed, they may provide the letter of authorization to USPS-authorized vendors to purchase uniform items.
+Uniform allowances may be used to buy items only from authorized USPS vendors.
 A list of USPS authorized vendors can be found on the LiteBlue website at liteblue.usps.gov.
 Click on the "My HR" section and then the "Uniform Program" link.
 From this section, click on the "Licensed Uniform Vendors" link.

 Effective May 21, 2022, the annual uniform allowance for all eligible letter carriers is \$499.
-After a CCA converts to career status, he or she will receive a one-time additional credit on the next uniform anniversary date.
-Effective May 21, this one-time additional credit is \$116.
+After a CCA converts to career status, they will receive a onetime additional credit of \$116 on the next uniform anniversary date.